Xilinx/PYNQ/sdbuild/README.md

 Notes:

 * `-v $(pwd):/workspace` mounts your local PYNQ repo inside the container.
-* The `:ro` option mounts tool directories read-only.
+* The `:ro` option mounts tool directories as read-only.
 * `--privileged` is required for parts of the build process.

 ### 4. Build the PYNQ Image